callumW/World-Explorer/roadmap.md

 #Road Map
-The Following list specifies planned features for this app. items in **bold** are of high priority and are awaiting to be implemented; items with no decoration are of indeterminate priority are awaiting to be implemented;
+The Following list specifies planned features for this app. items in **bold** are of high priority and are awaiting to be implemented; items with no decoration are of indeterminate priority and are awaiting to be implemented;
 items that have a ~~strikethrough~~ have been implemented.

 + **Create a chunked mesh from a heightmap**